-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-600 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-600 from Olympus.
+Both the M5 and the E-600 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M5 Manual (free pdf) or the online Olympus E-600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M5 and the Olympus E-600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 43% higher linear resolution.

 - Better image quality: Scores substantially higher (22 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.9 bits more color depth).